 About These Prints

 All images are completely natural and unstaged; wildlife images are of wild animals, and were taken without the use of artificial lighting.
 (Any exceptions are explicitly noted in the description of the image.)
 I do not use any special effects filters on my camera, nor do I apply any such effects in my digital processing.

 We adhere to the American Institute for Conservation guidelines for mounting all of our matted prints.
 The print is mounted on 100% acid-free foam core board using archival photo corners and hinging.
-All mat boards are archival quality, and are secured via a linen hinge to the acid-free foam core backing board.
+All mat boards are archival quality, nd are secured via a linen hinge to the acid-free foam core backing board.
 This "loose-mount" technique ensures that the print is free to expand and contract to adjust to humidity and temperature variations.
-(Dry mounted prints do not conform to AIC standards, but provide a compelling and durable product.)
-Due to shipping limitations, all framed prints use Acrylic instead of glass; although it scratches more easily, it is also lighter and clearer (most glass has a blue-green tint).

 See our Frequently Asked Questions for more answers about our processes.